ProBackend

 Making code run is easy.
 Making it secure is another story.
 AI tools have made it incredibly simple to spit out functional code, but they haven't democratized the deep engineering judgment required to keep software secure, compliant, or reliable.
 LLMs are trained to satisfy a prompt.
 They want to give you code that compiles and executes.
 But they aren't scanning for edge cases or thinking about long-term stability in their initial outputs.

 The results are predictable.
-AI-generated code is full of quiet dangers: privilege escalation vulnerabilities, subtle logic flaws, and a complete lack of basic error handling, such as unpacking errors that crash systems under stress.
+AI-generated code is full of quiet dangers: privilege escalation vulnerabilities, subtle logic flaws, licensing conflicts from training on public codebases, and a complete lack of basic error handling.
+We've already seen how blurry these lines can get — such as in the Corgi-Papermark licensing dispute, where vibe coding blurred the boundary between copying a style versus copying actual proprietary IP.

 Moving Toward Autonomous Agent Pipelines

-We're already moving beyond basic autocomplete widgets.
-The next phase of this shift belongs to autonomous agents.
 Platforms like Google Antigravity, Replit Agent, and ADK are starting to orchestrate the entire development process.
 These systems don't just write a line of code; they manage the editor, run commands in the terminal, check the browser for rendering errors, and fix failing deployment pipelines.

 More blogs